2026-2027 Competition is Now Closed. Please visit the Competition & Selection webpage for additional information.

 Pre-Departure and In-Country Orientation

-The Fulbright Commission in Portugal hosts a virtual pre-departure orientation meeting in late May/early June and a mandatory in-country orientation meeting, to be held during two days, in late September, in Lisbon.
+The Fulbright Commission in Portugal hosts a virtual pre-departure orientation in May, and an in-country orientation in late September or early October, in Lisbon.

 Candidate Profile

-The Commission seeks mature, responsible, independent, open-minded and confident individuals who are capable of working independently with little supervision and able to adjust to academic, cultural and social settings different from those of their home country.
+The Commission seeks mature, responsible, independent, open-minded and confident individuals who are capable of working independently with minimal supervision and able to adjust to academic, cultural and social settings different from those of their home country.

 Eligibility